-For more information about site licensed software, see the OIT web site at http://www.oit.ohio-state.edu/site_license/.
+For information about site-licensed software, see the OIT web site at https://ocio.osu.edu/software

 A very popular software package is R. R is available for free for Unix, Windows, or Macintosh operating systems.
 Use Google to find the download site.
 R is not menu driven and so takes some effort to learn.
 One of the weakest features of R is, unfortunately, using it to design and analyze designed experiments.
-However, if you are interested in using R, let me know.
-The authors of your textbook are working on a revision that will include R commands and are seeking volunteers to try out the material they are developing.
+However, if you are interested in using R, you can find information about downloading the software and getting started online.
+Also, the authors of your textbook are working on a revision that will include R commands and I have made copies of the drafts of the new material on R available on Carmen.